zowe/docs-site/docs/user-guide/zosmf-lite.md

 The security job IZUNUSEC contains a minimal set of RACF® commands for creating security profiles for the z/OSMF nucleus.
 The profiles are used to protect the resources that are used by the z/OSMF server, and to grant users access to the z/OSMF core functions.
 IZUNUSEC is a simplified version of the sample job IZUSEC, which is intended for a more complete installation of z/OSMF.

-If your installation uses an external security manager other than RACF, you need to provide equivalent commands for your environment.
-For help with non-IBM security products, see the following web page
+If your implementation uses an external security manager other than RACF (for example, CA Top Secret or CA ACF2), you provide equivalent commands for your environment.
+For more information, see the following CA Technologies product documentation:

 [Configure z/OS Management Facility for CA Top Secret](https://docops.ca.com/ca-top-secret-for-z-os/16-0/en/installing/configure-z-os-management-facility-for-ca-top-secret)